-Artifact [] Comment Vision and Business Case Describes the high-level goals and constraints, the business case, and provides an executive summary.
+Artifact[] Comment Vision and Business Case Describes the high-level goals and constraints, the business case, and provides an executive summary.
 Use-Case Model Describes the functional requirements.
 During inception, the names of most use cases will be identified, and perhaps 10% of the use cases will be analyzed in detail.
 Supplementary Specification Describes other requirements, mostly non-functional.
 During inception, it is useful to have some idea of the key non-functional requirements that have will have a major impact on the architecture.
 Glossary Key domain terminology, and data dictionary.
-Risk List & Risk Management Plan Describes the risks (business, technical, resource, schedule) and ideas for their mitigation or response.
-Prototypes and proof-of-concepts To clarify the vision, and validate technical ideas.
-Iteration Plan Describes what to do in the first elaboration iteration.
+Risk List & Risk Management Plan Prototypes and proof-of-concepts · Iteration Plan Describes what to do in the first elaboration iteration.
 Phase Plan & Software Development Plan Low-precision guess for elaboration phase duration and effort.
-Tools, people education, and other resources.
-Deve.jpment Case A description of the customized UP steps and artifacts for this project.
+Tools, people, education, and other resources.
+Deve spment Case A description of the customized UP steps and artifacts for this project.
 In the UP, one always customizes it for the project.

-[] - These artifacts are partially completed in this phase.
+^{[] -} These artifacts are partially completed in this phase.
 They will be iteratively refined in subsequent iterations.
 Name capitalization implies an officially named UP artifact.